peterkhe1999/CheatSheet/OSCP/README.md

 An object in AD may have a set of permissions applied to it with multiple **Access Control Entries (ACE)**.
 These ACEs make up the **Access Control List (ACL)**.
 Each ACE defines whether access to the specific object is allowed or denied.

-E.g., a domain user attempts to access a domain share.
-The targeted object, i.e., the share, will then go through a validation check based on the ACL to determine if the user has permissions to the share.
+E.g., A domain user attempts to access a domain share.
+The targeted object, i.e. the share, will then go through a validation check based on the ACL to determine if the user has permissions to the share.
 This ACL validation involves 2 main steps.

-In an attempt to access the share, the user will send an access token, which consists of the user identity and permissions.
-The target object will then validate the token against the list of permissions (the ACL).
+- In an attempt to access the share, the user will send an access token, which consists of the user identity and permissions.

+- The target object will then validate the token against the list of permissions (the ACL).

 AD includes permission types that can be used to configure an ACE:
 - **GenericAll**: Full permissions on object